ekedonald/Automating-Load-Balancer-Configuration-with-Shell-Scripting/README.md

 * Inbound Rule: Allow Traffic From Anywhere On Port 8000 and Port 22.

 ### Step 2: Connect to the 1st Web Server via the terminal using SSH
-* Open terminal on your computer.
+* Open the terminal on your computer.
 * Run the following command to go to the directory (i.e. Downloads) where the `.pem` key pair file was downloaded.

 ```sh